paraxioms/paraxioms/_projects/10_project.md

 ---
 layout: page
-title: Catchment Management Plan - Water quality analysis
+title: Impact of wind turbines on birds
-description: GIS Project: Analysis of water quality for the East Devon region.
+description: Environmental brief and literature review on the different threats of wind farms/turbines on a range of bird species and mitigation options.
-img:
+img: assets/img/3.jpg
-importance: 3
+importance: 2
 category: work
 ---